Mike Nicol

-Mike Nicol is a South African writer and journalist.
-He was born in 1951 in Cape Town.
+Mike Nicol (born 1951 in Cape Town) is a South African writer and journalist.

 Biography

 After completing his studies in Johannesburg, he worked as a journalist for the Leadership magazine.

 In 1978, he published Among the Souvenirs, a collection of poems that won the Ingrid Jonker Prize in 1980.
 Mike Nicol is also one of the major authors of the South African thriller, with Deon Meyer and Roger Smith.